 Question 26:

-In the northern hemisphere from the long months of December to February, they often studied polar bears.
+from the long months of December to February, they often studied polar bears.

 The highlighted word 'from' is a preposition.
 A preposition connects with a noun, or pronoun, or noun phrase to form a prepositional phrase.